 The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) was established on 1 January 2015, bringing together many of the main areas that drive economic development and job creation in Victoria.
 These include transport and ports, investment attraction and facilitation, trade, innovation, regional development and small business, together with key services to sectors such as agriculture, the creative industries, resources and tourism.

-Our work supports eight ministers, spans 12 portfolios and operates across metropolitan, regional and international offices.
+Our work supports nine ministers, spans 14 portfolios and operates across metropolitan, regional and international offices.

 We also oversee various public entities, including public corporations, infrastructure development entities, asset management agencies, regulatory authorities and specialist boards.